dotnet/runtime/docs/project/glossary.md

 **Also referred to as**: R2R

 [ReadyToRun](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/botr/readytorun-overview.md)
-is a file format used by CoreCLR runtime to store AOT compiled code. `crossgen` is the AOT compiler that produces binaries in the ReadyToRun file format.
+is a file format used by the CoreCLR runtime to store AOT compiled code. `crossgen` is the AOT compiler that produces binaries in the ReadyToRun file format.

 ### NGen

 [NGen](https://docs.microsoft.com/en-us/dotnet/framework/tools/ngen-exe-native-image-generator)
 is AOT technology included in .NET Framework.
-It usually compiles code on the machine where the code will be executed at install time.
+It usually compiles code at install time on the machine where the code will be executed.

 ### Full AOT